 D-4-b-i Approach to perform genetic validation in cohorts

-We will determine if any or all 6 variants selected based on successful validation in Aim 3 are associated with cancer or cancer-causing characteristics.
+We will determine which of the 6 variants selected based on successful validation in Aim 3 are associated with cancer.
 We will achieve this by studying the specific variant in test cohorts.
-We will use both the Tyrol cohort and the Early Detection Research Network (EDRN)134 prostate cancer cohort with thousands of prostate cancer individuals as well as normal controls (described above).
+We will use both the Tyrol and EDRN134 cohorts with thousands of prostate cancer individuals as well as normal controls (described above).